aspose-html/Aspose.HTML-Documentation/content/net/web-scraping/_index.md

 weight: 40
 aliases: /net/web-scraping/
 description: This section describes how to navigate through an HTML document and perform a detailed inspection of its elements and extract data, such as video and audio from the web pages using Aspose.HTML for .NET.
 You will find C # examples for getting specific video information and downloading YouTube, YouKu and Zoom videos.
-keywords: web scraping, data scrapers, html navigation, XPath, CSS selector, extract data, video download
+keywords: web scraping, data scrapers, html navigation, XPath, CSS selector, extract data, video download, download audio
-lastmod: "2022-01-11"
+lastmod: "2022-04-13"
 sitemap:
     changefreq: "weekly"
     priority: 0.7